Fair and Efficient Completion of Indivisible Goods: Lexicographic Valuations

 \section{Lexicographic Valuations}

 In this section, we consider the class of lexicographic valuations.
 Recall that lexicographic valuations can be specified using only ordinal ranking over the goods.
-Furthermore, any allocation that is \EF{1}, Prop{1}, \MMS{}, or \PO{} with respect to this ordinal ranking also satisfies these properties with respect to any consistent cardinal realization.
+Furthermore, any allocation that is \EF{1}, Prop{1}, \MMS{}, or \PO{} with respect to this ordinal ranking also satisfies these properties with respect to any consistent cardinal realization. \paragraph{Envy-Freeness Up to One Good.} We show that the \EF{1} completion problem is \NPC{} even for lexicographic valuations.